Robert Sarvis: Campaign finance controversy

 According to campaign finance reporting, Sarvis received $222,127.
 The bulk of contributions primarily came from individual donations; Sarvis was the largest single financial contributor to his own campaign at $21,057.

 On election day, some conservative sites claimed that Sarvis' campaign was partly financed by software billionaire Joe Liemandt.
 Liemandt, founder of the software company Trilogy and an Obama campaign contributor, was the largest single contributor to the Libertarian Booster PAC.
 The Libertarian Booster PAC contributed $11,454 to Sarvis' campaign, or approximately 5% of Sarvis' total contributions, to help Sarvis achieve ballot access.

-Two days after the election, Wes Benedict, who founded the Libertarian Booster PAC and was the executive director for the Libertarian Natitonal Committee, released a statement countering Limbaugh's accusations, said Limbaugh's comment was an "outright lie" and called upon Limbaugh to retract the allegations.
+Two days after the election, Wes Benedict, who founded the Libertarian Booster PAC and was the executive director for the Libertarian National Committee, released a statement countering Limbaugh's accusations, said Limbaugh's comment was an "outright lie" and called upon Limbaugh to retract the allegations.
 In an interview with U.S. News & World Report, Sarvis denied Limbaugh's accusations against him, saying they were false and part of a GOP "smear campaign."
 Sarvis also noted that many of the direct donors to his campaign had given to Republicans in the past.